ptarau/AgenticProlog/README.md

 More to come, the focus is on components/agents, see also papers in folder docs for where we a re heading.

-Next, LVM adaptors and the LVM agents will be added to the framework.
+Next, Prolog adaptors and the Prolog agents will be added to the framework.

 Enjoy,
 Paul Tarau